computski/ESP_DCC_controller_w_railcom/README.md

 2025-11-05 adding support for JMRI and LocoNet over TCP.
 Work in progress.

 2026-02-19 LocoNet working, added support for OPC_IMM dcc immediate messages which allows use of multi aspect signals

+2026-04-05 LocoNet bidirectional messages to Panel Pro working, additionally support for ESPACC accessory controller on the WiThrottle port